magicmark/programming-protips-wiki/src/protips/assert-type-conditions.md

 ---
-title: Don't try and outsmart the typechecker\: Use assertions for possibly null values
+title: Use assertions for possibly null values
 tags: ['types']
 ---

 Use `assert` or `if` statements to _refine_ a type when passing a possibly null or undefined value to a function.

-_This is a subset problem of ["don't try and outsmart the typechecker"](/dont-outsmart-typechecker/)._
+This is a subset problem of ["don't try and outsmart the typechecker"](/dont-outsmart-typechecker/).

 **Bad Example**